thunderbird/webext-support/experiments/LegacyPrefs/README.md

 const { debugLevel = 0 } = await localStorage.get("debugLevel");
 ```

-Note that your add-on needs the `storage` permission, otherwise your background script cannot access those values.
+Note that your add-on needs the `storage` permission, otherwise you cannot access those values.

 Please consider this a temporary solution.
-An Experiment should be state-less and should get everything it needs from its caller, which keeps the settings in one place and makes the Experiment testable on its own.
-Reading the local storage directly ties it to a storage layout it does not own.
+An Experiment should be state-less and should get everything it needs from its caller.